 Utah – Individual and business income tax deadlines are extended to the later of (a) the 15th day of the fourth month following the close of the taxable year; or (b) the date by which the taxpayer must file and pay for federal income tax purposes.
 Late filing and payment penalties and interest will not be imposed if filed and paid by the extended due date.

 Virginia – Income tax payments due between April 1 and June 1 can be extended to June 1, 2020.
 Penalties will be waived if fully paid by June 1.
 Interest will not be waived.
 Returns must be filed by original due date.

 Vermont – Corporate, personal and fiduciary income tax filing and payment deadlines have been extended to July 15, 2020, without any penalty or interest.
-This includes estimated tax payments due April 15, 2020.
+This includes estimated tax payments due between April 15 and before July 15, 2020.

 West Virginia – Individual, C Corporation, and fiduciary income tax filing and payment deadlines due April 15 will be extended to July 15, 2020.
 Extension also applies to estimated income tax payments for individuals, corporations, nonresident S Corp shareholders, partners, or LLC members, and estates and trusts.
 Penalties and interest will not begin until July 16, 2020.

 COVID-19 rebate checks issued by the federal government are not subject to personal income tax.

 Wisconsin – Income tax payments, estimated payments, and returns due on or after April 1 and before July 15 are extended to July 15, 2020.
 This includes franchise tax and pass-through withholding tax.